 Convertible promissory note payable to Darling Capital, LLC (the "Darling Note") dated February 5, 2018 and bearing interest at a rate of 8% per annum.
 The lender loaned the Company \$500,000 and the Darling Note has an original issue discount of \$50,000.
 The Darling Note is due eighteen months from the date of issue.
 Darling may, at its option, convert all or a portion of the Darling Note and accrued but unpaid interest into shares of common stock at a conversion price of \$0.3125 per share.
 The Darling Note also contains a reset feature, whereby, absent certain exceptions, if the Company issues equity securities at an effective price less than \$0.3125 per share of common stock, the conversion price of the Darling Note will be reset to such lower price.
-The Company recognized a discount of \$550,000 on the Darling Note stature at the time of issuance.
-During the twelve months ended May 31, 2018, \$40,427 of this discount was charged to operations.
+The Company recognized a discount of \$550,000 on the Darling Note related to the beneficial conversion feature at the time of issuance.
 During the twelve months ended May 31, 2018, the Company accrued interest in the amount of \$13,863 on this note.